-Doi Suthep is a mountain (“doi” in northern Thai means mountain) in the northern part of Chiang Mai.
+Doi Suthep is a mountain (“doi” in northern Thai means mountain) in the northern part of Chiang Mai province.
 It is located in the Doi Suthep-Pui National Park, a forested area that is considered sacred by the locals.
 Many tourists visiting Chiang Mai will climb Doi Suthep, and many will do so at night to enjoy the view of the city.
 The mountain is host to temples, monasteries, and shrines, and the area is popular with the locals.
 The top of Doi Suthep mountain is a great place to view the city.

 Table of Contents